How Menopause Affects Your Gut and What You Can Do About It

 Hormone recycling

-Research has linked menopause with reduced bacterial diversity in the gut.
-These shifts may contribute to gut discomfort, changes in bowel habits, and greater sensitivity to certain foods [3].
+Shifts in microbiome composition — reduced bacterial diversity may contribute to changes in bowel habits and greater sensitivity to certain foods.

 Why gut health matters in menopause

 Your gut influences much more than digestion alone.
-A healthy gut environment supports hormone regulation, immune function, bone health, and metabolic balance [3][4].
+A healthy gut environment supports hormone regulation, immune function, bone health, and metabolic balance

 Changes in gut health during menopause have been linked with: